 Time for a New Opportunity

-If you’ve already decided you’re not returning to the same organisation or you’ve already resigned and have been out of the workplace for a number of years as a stay-at-home-mum, here are some tips to help you prepare for your job search.
+If you’ve already decided you’re not returning to the same organization or you’ve already resigned and have been out of the workplace for a number of years as a stay-at-home-mum, here are some tips to help you prepare for your job search.

 Conduct a SWOT Analysis